eclipse-cdt-cloud/tsp-python-client/README.md

   --name NAME           trace name
-  --list-trace UUID     Get details on the given trace --list-traces         List all open traces on the server --open-experiment EXP_NAME
+  --list-trace UUID     Get details on the given trace --list-traces         List all open traces on the server --delete-trace UUID   Delete a trace on the server --open-experiment EXP_NAME
                         Open experiment on the server --list-experiment UUID